-Tailpipe: The tailpipe carries the air and water vapor away from the vehicle.
+Tailpipe: The tailpipe gives the gases and water vapor an exit out of the vehicle.

 Southside Garage in Oklahoma City services the needs of Moore, Norman, Oklahoma City, Valley Brook.